 I know when my sugar is high or low.
 You can’t rely on how you’re feeling when it comes to your blood sugar level.
 You may feel shaky, lightheaded, and dizzy because your blood sugar is low, or you may be coming down with the flu.
 You may urinate a lot because your glucose is high, or because you have a bladder infection.
 The longer you have diabetes, the less accurate those feelings become.
 The only way to know for sure is to check your blood sugar.

 People with diabetes can’t eat sweets.
 There is no reason type 2 diabetics can’t eat sweets as part of their healthy meal plan.
 When eaten in small portions or as a special treat, diabetics can eat whatever they want.
 The problem is that most of us eat too much of what we like.
 Diabetes doesn’t mean you can never have a piece of cake again, just a smaller piece, and you’ll have to be careful about what you eat with that piece of cake.
 Dessert a couple of times of a month is OK, but not every night.

 You are more likely to get colds or the flu if you have diabetes.
 Diabetes does not make you more vulnerable to contagious illnesses.
 However, you should get your flu shots, because diabetics are more likely to suffer serious complications from the flu.

 If you are put on insulin that means you didn’t take proper care of your diabetes.
-When you’re first diagnosed, your blood sugar may be controlled adequately by oral medications that help your body absorb glucose.
+When you’re first diagnosed, your blood sugar may be controlled adequately by diet, exercise, and/or oral medications that help your body absorb glucose.
 Eventually, however, your pancreas may stop producing enough insulin.
 At this point you will need insulin injections.
 This is not your fault, but simply the progress of the disease.